-Clients also expect organisations to meet strict compliance standards, both in the office and at home.
+Clients also expect organizations to meet strict compliance standards, both in the office and at home.
 One of these is the Payment Card Industry Data Security Standard (PCI DSS), designed to ensure that companies can securely process, store, or transmit credit card information.

 Without the correct PCI compliance measures in place, data breaches can result in fines of up to €20 million or 4% of your annual global turnover, whichever is greater.
 On top of that, payment brands can fine financial institutions for non-compliance, and financial institutions can withdraw the ability to accept card payments from non-compliant merchants.